 There are more tips and traps: MRE 603 letter requirements; Habitual drunk driver; Brutal Honesty; How social activities can ruin a driver’s restoration case; The support network bonus; and the perfect driver’s license restoration letter–hard to find, but worth the effort.

-The rest of these tips are reserved for people that hire me to represent them.
+The rest of these tips are reserved for people who hire me to represent them.
 However, I am here to help.

 About the Author